AyrA/Bitmessage/README.md

 This component contains the classes that represent all the objects sent through the network.
 It also contains a class you can use that speaks the bitmessage network protocol.

+## Bitmessage.Cryptography

+This component contains the cryptography related operations.
+This includes address handling (generator and validator) as well as the message encryption and decryption routines.

 ## Bitmessage.Storage